danielchalmers/SteamAccountSwitcher/README.md

 ## What's new in v3.0

-- The tray option is now the default and the main window has been removed in order to streamline the app.
+- The tray icon is now the default and the main window has been removed in order to streamline the app.
 - Accounts are now automatically discovered — no setup needed!
-- Passwords are now handled completely by Steam for extra security and ease of use.
+- Passwords are handled entirely by Steam for extra security and ease of use.
 - Steam Guard is not required on every login like before.
-- Cleaner codebase that's easier to understand and modify.
+- Cleaner codebase that's easier to understand and change.

 ## v2.3.1